kubeflow/website/content/docs/fairing/gcp/configure-gcp.md

 ## Install and configure the Google Cloud SDK

 Follow these instructions to set up the Google Cloud SDK in your local development environment.
-If you are using Kubeflow notebooks on GKE or an AI Platform Notebooks instance, you do not need to complete these steps.
+If you are using Kubeflow notebooks on GKE, you do not need to complete these steps.

 1. To check if you have the Google Cloud SDK installed, run the following
     command: